yandex-cloud/docs/en/managed-kubernetes/operations/volumes/statefulset-pvc-expansion.md

 # Expanding a StatefulSet controller volume

-To expand a [volume](../../concepts/volume.md) for a StatefulSet controller:
+To increase the size of a [volume](../../concepts/volume.md) for the StatefulSet controller:
 1. [{#T}](#create-sts).
 1. [{#T}](#upgrade-sts).
 1. [{#T}](#create-upgraded-sts).